INFLUENCER LTD PRIVACY NOTICE

-We may share your personal information with other entities in our group as part of the day to day operation of our business, our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.
+We may share your personal information between Group Companies as part of the day to day operation of our business, our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.

 13.4 How secure is your information when shared with third-party service providers and between Group Companies?

 All our third-party service providers and Group Companies are required to take appropriate security measures to protect your personal information.
 Where third parties process your personal information on our behalf as “data processors” they must do so only on our instructions and where they have agreed to treat the information confidentially and to keep it secure.